Project Details

 More about Bromley Town Hall

 Our Heritage Roof Repairs and Replacement works form part of Bromley’s regeneration programme, backed by Historic England, to preserve the character and appearance of the Bromley Town Centre Conservation area.
-The Old Town Hall building will include hotel, restaurant, conference, Hotel, Residential, wedding and multi-functional space.
+Bromley Town Hall is a mixed-use scheme, including office, hotel and on-site Food and Beverage facilities.

 Read more about our heritage sector projects here.